 Perfect for anyone on a tight budget, this practical guide to everyday eating is full of recipes and invaluable advice on how to plan, make the most of your freezer, batch-cook and use up leftovers all in the name of good, wholesome food that won’t break the bank.
 Inspiring, down to earth, easy to navigate, and refreshingly practical.

-Healthy, veggie meals is what The Happy Pear duo are all about.
-Following on from the success of two best-selling cookbooks, this latest recipe book is packed with consistently tasty, kid-friendly, meat-free meals.
-Expect economical easy dinners, hearty suppers and plant-based alternatives to family faves, from burgers to nuggets, as well as irresistible sweet treats.
+Healthy, veggie meals are what The Happy Pear duo are all about.
+Hot on the heel of their first two best-selling cookbooks, this latest recipe book is packed with consistently flavoursome, kid-friendly, meat-free meals.
+Expect economical easy dinners, hearty suppers and plant-based alternatives to family favourites, from burgers to nuggets, as well as irresistible sweet treats.

 A family cookbook that does exactly what it says on the tin: 100 delicious meals that can each be cooked in just one pan.
 A simple idea, brilliantly executed, these are recipes that require no fancy equipment and only minimal washing up.
 With family-friendly recipes such as Cheat’s Frying Pan Lasagne, Sweet Potato Dahl and even pizza, it’s a cookbook the kids will love to eat from.